zonkflut/CCTrayFeedSplitter/README.md

 CCTrayFeedSplitter
 ==================

-A web service that reads a CCTray feed and splits it into multiple feeds
+A web service that reads a CCTray.xml feed and splits it into multiple feeds